restfulhead/blog/_posts/Programming/2019-12-30-lessons-learned-serverless-web-applications-part-1.md

 | Database authentication   | In memory                                            | Lambda execution role or Azure Managed Identities  |
 | Database connection       | In memory                                            | Aurora http connector                              |

 However, in practice there's often still the need for global state.
-For example a third party service may require an access token which you need to request first.
+For example, a third party service may require an access token which you need to request first.
 This could be part of the initialization code that you run and you could store the result in a global/static variable.
 If a container is re-used (warm), then the token will already be available.

 It's important to note that the container lifecycle and startup times are significantly different between [AWS Lambda][aws-lambda] and [Azure Functions][azure-functions].
-For example Azure offers a premium plan, where at least one instance of your function application is always running.
+For example, Azure offers a premium plan, where at least one instance of your function application is always running.
 Think about the previous example, where your function requires an access token: Now you also have to check the token's expiration date, because your function might run for several hours or days and therefore just requesting a new token during initialization will no longer work.
 Also in AWS functions are much more isolated and run independently where in Azure all functions of the same app are running together.

 This part of the Serverless world is unfortunately still very painful and time consuming.
 My recommendation is to write a common initialization-with-retry function that is thoroughly tested and generic enough so that it can be used for various initialization scenarios (e.g. retrieving access tokens, connecting to databases, ...)

 ## Data stores

 The need to isolate state is something to consider when choosing a database as well.
 Access patterns may change and certain databases might be better suited for a Serverless environment.
-For example SQL databases usually require connection management, which, as we saw in the previous section, is not ideal.
+For example, SQL databases usually require connection management, which, as we saw in the previous section, is not ideal.
 AWS addresses this with the [Data API for Aurora Serverless][aws-aurora-http].
 Instead of a persisted connection, you can simply send http requests to run SQL statements.
 [DynamoDB][aws-dynamodb], the AWS proprietary NoSQL database, also allows data manipulation via http requests without connection management.

 Sidenote: If you are concerned about vendor lock-in when choosing a NoSQL database, MongoDB might be a good choice.
 Both [AWS][aws-mongodb] and [Azure][azure-mongodb] offer managed databases with MongoDB compatibility.

 We typically use a NoSQL database such as [AWS DynamoDB][aws-dynamodb] or [Azure CosmosDB][azure-mongodb] as the primary datastore that is accessed by our API.
 Optionally we add a full-text search service such as [Elasticsearch][elasticsearch], a cache service such as [Redis][redis] and/or a SQL database for reporting.
 Using a database that is offered as platform as a service (PaaS) really pays off, because those usually integrate well with your back-end functions.
-For example it is very easy to configure a Lambda function that listens to DynamoDB changes and then indexes the data into Elasticsearch, Redis or a SQL reporting table.
+For example, it is very easy to configure a Lambda function that listens to DynamoDB changes and then indexes the data into Elasticsearch, Redis or a SQL reporting table.
 Similar you can configure an Azure function to be triggered by CosmosDB.
 This helps especially when implementing the [CQRS pattern][cqrs] often found in event based systems.

 ## The API Gateway